aai-institute/pyDVL/docs/influence/index.md

 ## Computation

-The main abstraction of the library for influence calculation is [InfluenceFunctionModel][pydvl.influence.base_influence_model.InfluenceFunctionModel].
+The main abstraction of the library for influence calculation is [InfluenceFunctionModel][pydvl.influence.base_influence_function_model.InfluenceFunctionModel].
 On implementations of this abstraction, you can call the method `influences` to compute influences.

-We provide implementations to use with pytorch model in [pydvl.influence.torch][pydvl.influence.torch.influence_model].
+pyDVL provides implementations to use with pytorch model in [pydvl.influence.torch][pydvl.influence.torch.influence_function_model].
 For detailed information on available implementations see the documentation in [InfluenceFunctionModel](influence_function_model.md).

 Given a pre-trained pytorch model and a loss, a basic example would look like